E-mail: ole [@] rightlivelihood.org

 E-mail: deise.oliveira [@] rightlivelihood.org

-Deise works as a Program Trainee at Right Livelihood's Stockholm Office.
+Deise works as a Junior Programme Officer at Right Livelihood's Stockholm Office.
 Her work is focused on supporting the Liaison Team with activities related to strengthening relations with Laureates, in addition to administrative activities.

 Deise studies towards a Master's degree in Global Political Economy and has a background as an economist, project manager and educator at a University in Amazonas, Brazil.